 Once upon a time...I was a complete slob.
 I seriously was horrible.
 As a teenager, my friends would clean my room when we hung out because, even as inattentive teenagers, it was literally so out of control that even they noticed.

 I remember always feeling like organization and structure or even "wasting" my time cleaning would box in my soul and kill my free spirit.

 In my 20s, I did slightly better.
 My complete chaos turned into controlled chaos.
 But I still abhorred structure and suspected it to be the death of free thought.

 Now, at almost 40, I suddenly realize that I feel very different!
 I can't pinpoint exactly when it came about but I've realized that I have, over time, done a complete 180!
 I have gone from refusing to plan or organize to refusing to walk away from any of my spaces without leaving it clear and perfectly organized...generally with a list sitting out in clear view of what I plan to do the next time I return to that space.

 It's almost kind of depressing to realize that we can't really improve our willpower that much.
 BUT what we can do is conserve and optimize it!
-One great way to conserve it is to control the world around you as much as possible.
+One great way to conserve it is to control the world around us as much as possible.
 Anticipate variables and unexpected things.
-This can be accomplished by creating budgets, lots and lots of lists (otherwise it will be floating around in your head, taking up space, until it's settled...and you could STILL forget it when you need to remember it), hanging your keys in the same spot every single time, planning your food including bringing extra healthy snacks with you on particularly stressful days.
-Doing all of these things can help calm your brain as well as avoid a lot of stressful situations.
+This can be accomplished by creating budgets, lots and lots of lists (otherwise it will be floating around in your head, taking up space, until it's settled...and you could STILL forget it when you need to remember it), hanging keys in the same spot every single time, planning meals including bringing extra healthy snacks on particularly stressful days.
+Doing all of these things can help calm our brains as well as avoid a lot of stressful situations.

 Oh!
 And oddly enough, practicing good posture has also been shown as one of the only ways to possibly improve willpower.